About

 All other sections — prices, COT data, yield curve, heatmap, news — consume market data directly.
 AI does not generate, filter, or modify price data.

-The Currency Strength Heatmap modal also includes a Currency Strength Index (CSI) tab: a multi-series chart showing the cumulative log-return of each G8 currency over 1M / 3M / 6M / 1Y horizons, computed from the full OHLC dataset across all 28 pairs.
+The Currency Strength Heatmap modal also includes a Currency Strength Index (CSI) tab: a multi-series chart showing the cumulative log-return of each major currency over 1M / 3M / 6M / 1Y horizons, computed from the full OHLC dataset across all 28 pairs.
 The focal currency is highlighted; all eight series update on period selection without re-fetching data.
 An intraday and weekly composite, pair-by-pair breakdown, and currency ranking are shown alongside.

 Editorial standards